reverendlovejoy43782/polkahack/README.md

 ## Governance Station offers a modular voting platform

-Governance Station (for now) automates voting and creates a digital verification history by employing Moonbeam smart contracts and Voting App.
-Smart contracts employ block time to define timing windows for voting proposals and voting.
+Governance Station automates (for now) voting and creates a digital verification history by employing Moonbeam smart contracts and Voting App.
+Smart contracts use block time to define timing windows for voting proposals and voting.
 Voting App uses Westend and will use Polkadot to store and retrieve proof of vote results.

-We started developing Voting App already in 2023 and the repo is not yet public.
+We started developing Voting App (Flask, Node.js, light client, Subscan API) already in 2023 and the repo is not yet public.
 Therefore only Governance Station but not Voting App is part of this hackathon entry.
 We would be happy though to show the code in a call.

+Schema how both apps fit together: https://docs.google.com/presentation/d/1-yV-XbbBpqaD4r5VlJq7Ksai0DLDJFpS4CUJ1Q7cXfc/edit?usp=sharing

 ### Architecture